Gary Conrod – ACC Founder

 Many of his trips were return journeys; time after time he returned to two special places for him – Quebec and Vermont.
-There were some longer trips, including circling around several of the Great Lakes, to England, around Ireland, many more trips to the U.S.A., two trips with cycling to the Netherlands, through Germany, Denmark, Sweden, Norway, and his communist-era ride across Poland.
+There were some longer trips, including circling around several of the Great Lakes, to England, around Ireland, many trips to different parts of the U.S.A., two trips cycling in the Netherlands, through Germany, Denmark, Sweden, Norway, and his communist-era ride across Poland.

 Early on, Gary was diagnosed with Crohn’s disease.
 It all came into place, why he always rode so slow and why it was a late day struggle, cycling with pain and no energy.
 He was instructed not to bike, advice which was ignored.
 Gary learned he had to not follow the crowd and ride at his own speed.
 Crohn’s sufferers are almost all introverts.
 Conversations, bartering, dealing with logistics, and being among groups of people are not easy for the Crohn’s type, yet somehow he found himself running a bicycle touring organization.

 As duties with Atlantic Canada Cycling grew he had to take shorter tours, such as annual cycling pilgrimages to Quebec.
 He biked California a few times, North Dakota, Florida, Georgia, and a place much less warm – up into the frontier-like remoteness of Labrador.
 He also did short overseas trips, such as to France, Luxembourg, and Belgium.
 Gary was appointed Touring Director with the Provincial sports body Bicycle Nova Scotia and later to the Touring Committee of the Canadian Cycling Association.
 Pedal Magazine named Gary as Nova Scotia’s Canada Year 150 Cyclist.
 Gary turned his personal cycling notes into a book on cycling, the “Nova Scotia Bicycle Book”.